Image

 HFS Contract Preferences

-Students can indicate preferences on the HFS Contract for Break Access/Holiday Housing (if applicable), housing area, building, room type, roommate(s), and Campus Meal Plan level.
+Students may indicate preferences on the HFS Contract for Break Access/Holiday Housing (if applicable), housing area, building, room type, roommate(s), and Campus Meal Plan level.

-Preferences indicated are NOT guaranteed.
-The Housing Assignment Office will try to accommodate preferences requested if space is available.
-There may be more demand for certain buildings/room types than actual space available.
-The Housing Assignment Office reserves the right to assign students to any space available as necessary for programmatic or other reasons.
+The Housing Assignment Office reserves the right to assign students to any space available for programmatic or other reasons.
 A student's selected housing option will not change unless a student requests a reassignment.
 For example, a student who selected Nittany Apartments will be assigned to Nittany, but may not be in their preferred apartment type.

 Date Time Action